pphuo001/CS530_Team/README.md

 # CS530_Team
-For all projects and assignments relating to CS350  Course
+For all projects and assignments relating to CS350 Course.
+This repository has been created for the use of WE3 Group.